 1-3 credits Intensive individual work in an area of art or visual communication.
 Prerequisite: Consent of instructor, academic advisor, division chairperson.

 Supervised internship of 40 clock hours for each semester credit in a setting meeting the needs and interests of the student.
 Prerequisite: Junior standing; B average; consent of instructor, academic advisor and division chairperson; successful completion of application requirements for internship.

-ART 498 Senior Exhibition
+DSN 498 Senior Exhibition

 3 credits As a culmination of their study, seniors will select, research, produce and exhibit an individual project related to the goals of their specific major and their individual interests.
 Students will also work as a group to curate and prepare all aspects of the exhibition from public relations to opening.
 Prerequisites: Completion of the major course sequence.